-Provide thermal properties: STYROFOAM[TM] Brand Extruded Polystyrene Foam Insulation has a high aged thermal resistance (R-value or RSI) when compared with competitive roof insulations.
+Provide thermal properties: StyrofoamTM Brand extruded polystyrene insulation has a high-aged thermal resistance (R-value) when compared with competitive roof insulations.

 Provide membrane protection: By installing the insulation over the membrane, the membrane is kept at a relatively constant temperature year-round and protected from weathering, mechanical damage and abuse.